 Personal safety depends on the actions each individual takes to prepare for, anticipate and respond to a perceived threat of danger.
-All visitors to the College are expected to take reasonable precautions that include an awareness of their surroundings; the phone number for Public Safety (240-567-3333) for assistance or an escort; and locations in which a visitor may hide or shelter-in-place.
-Visitors are encouraged to sign up for MC Alert text messaging on the Public Safety web page, and to be prepared to take immediate action when danger is observed or announced.
-For example, in the case of a reported Active Threat, College visitors will be notified as soon as the incident is verified to "Run, Hide, or Fight as appropriate", knowing that each visitor must take the action most appropriate for the individual circumstance.
+All visitors and members of the College are expected to take reasonable precautions that include an awareness of their surroundings; the phone number for Public Safety (240-567-3333) for assistance or an escort; and locations in which a visitor may hide or shelter-in-place.
+Everyone is encouraged to sign up for MC Alert text messaging on the Public Safety web page, and to be prepared to take immediate action when danger is observed or announced.
+For example, in the case of a reported Active Threat, members of the College community and visitors will be notified as soon as the incident is verified to "Run, Hide, or Fight as appropriate", knowing that each person must take the action most appropriate for the individual circumstance.

-Visitors are encouraged to contact Public Safety for individual or group training in areas of concern.
+Members of the MC community are encouraged to contact Public Safety for individual or group training in areas of concern.